Recovery and Breast Augmentation Results

 Typical Breast Augmentation Recovery Prescriptions

 You will also receive prescriptions for muscle relaxants and anti-inflammatory before you leave our Clinic (these are now e-prescribed and can be picked up prior to surgery so you don’t have to stop on the way home after surgery!)
-Pain medication cannot be “called-in” or e-scribed any longer–on the day of surgery your adult caregiver will be given a written prescription for these medications.
+In our office, pain medication cannot be “called-in” or e-scribed–on the day of surgery your adult caregiver will be given a written prescription for these medications.
 Take your medication as advised to reduce nausea, vomiting, and the resultant increase of blood pressure that might start bleeding.
-Your breasts will not have drains (they are not necessary with our precise surgical technique, meticulous hemostasis, and no-touch surgical technique), but you will have a long-acting local anesthetic placed in your implant pocket to minimize immediate post-operative discomfort.
+Your breasts will NOT have drains (they are not necessary with our precise surgical technique and meticulous hemostasis), but you will have a long-acting local anesthetic placed in your implant pocket to minimize immediate post-operative discomfort.
 We also inject a 3-day extended-release local anesthetic (Exparel) into the tissue around your breasts to reduce discomfort for an extended period.
-This multi-pronged approach is why the vast majority of our breast enlargement patients do so well and describe minimal post-op discomfort.
+This multi-pronged approach is why the vast majority of our breast enlargement patients do so well and report minimal post-op discomfort.

-All in all, breast enlargement is a straightforward procedure with a very high satisfaction rate.
+All in all, with superior anesthesia, careful surgery, meticulous technique, precise hemostasis, attention to medications, not resuming strenuous activity prematurely, and equally attentive patient compliance, breast enlargement is a safe, straightforward procedure with a very high satisfaction rate.
 This information and these recommendations are not intended to be complete or all-inclusive.
 Post-operative rechecks are important and are designed to monitor your progress, make appropriate recommendations, and address any specific concerns or questions.
 Following the guidelines above will help you to achieve the best result that we are capable of obtaining for you.